 Hugo Sosa, Managing Director, BigData4ALL, who comes with 20 years of business consulting and advising experience, will be sharing a business point of view on Migrating from a Legacy Data Warehouse to a Data Lake on Cloud.
 He will discuss how migration from the data warehouse to the data lake could reduce cost, lead to faster time to market, lower TCO, and augment final user satisfaction.

 Hugo is the founding Partner of BigData4All; he also specializes in supporting companies in using statistical and analytical models to improve business performance and uncover actionable information.
-Before BigData4All, he was a Partner at Deloitte Mexico, responsible for Big Data & Analytics practices and different practices in Consulting firms, such as KPMG and Capgemini, and leading different business lines in Teradata, IBM and Oracle.
+Before BigData4All, he was a Partner at Deloitte Mexico, responsible for Big Data and analytics practices and different practices in Consulting firms, such as KPMG and Capgemini, and leading different business lines in Teradata and IBM.

 Grab your spot today